How I Built a Google Calendar Add-on for Esports Fans

 I've been on the lookout for a solution like Tournacat for years.
 I've tried all sorts of public Esports calendars in the past, but they always fell short in one way or another.

 Either the author of the calendar stopped updating it, or it was just an unreliable source that was prone to human error.
-It got to the point where I gave up hope of ever finding a calendar that actually worked.
+It got to the point where I gave up on ever finding a calendar that actually worked.

 Tech Stack